 LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

-Thursday's game that pits the LSU Tigers (7-1) versus the Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 (based on our computer prediction) in favor of LSU, who is favored in this matchup by our model.
-Tipoff is at 9:00 PM ET on November 30.
+Thursday's game between the LSU Tigers (7-1) and the Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 based on our computer prediction, with a favored LSU squad taking home the win.
+Game time is at 9:00 PM ET on November 30.

 Catch college basketball action all season long on Fubo!